-This proposed regulation does not contain collections of information that require approval by the Office of Management and Budget (OMB) under 44 U.S.C.
-3501 et seq.
-We may not conduct or sponsor, and you are not required to respond to, a collection of information unless it displays a currently valid OMB control number.
+This regulation does not contain any collections of information that require approval by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
+3501 et seq.).
+A Federal agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.